Mehras-Saadi/Quickspam/README.md

 3. When prompted, quickly switch to your messaging app (WhatsApp, Telegram, Discord, etc.).
 4. The spamming process will begin automatically.

-> ⚠️ Warning: Always use this tool ethically.
-Do not use it to annoy or harm others.

 ---